gnolang/gnochess/GOPHERCON_COMPETITION.md

 ## 🎉 The Grand Raffle:

-Once the competition concludes, we'll hold the grand raffle.
+Once the competition concludes, we'll conduct the grand raffle.

+Here's what you should know:
+- **Transparent Process**: We'll publish a realm that retrieves players from the chess server realm.
+- **Pseudorandom Selection**: Winners will be chosen in a pseudorandom manner, ensuring fairness.
+- **Blockchain-Verifiable**: The entire raffle process will be verifiable on the blockchain, providing an additional layer of trust and transparency.

 Your accumulated points determine your chances of winning.
 The more points you have, the higher your chances!